Top Tips for Preventing Tooth Decay in Children

 Understanding Tooth Decay in Children

 Tooth decay, also known as dental caries, is a common problem that affects many children worldwide.
-It happens when bacteria in the mouth turn sugar into acids, which then attack the tooth’s surface.
+It happens when bacteria in the mouth turn sugar into acids, attacking the tooth’s surface.
 Over time, these attacks can lead to cavities.

 What Causes Tooth Decay?